MBAigner/GraphConverter/README.md

 Geometric relationships are encapsulated.
 By those, a document structure can be retrieved.

 The tool works independent of different document layouts.
-The graph construction can be controlled
+The graph construction can be controlled via parameter settings mentioned subsequently.
+Furthermore, layout-based optimizations without the need parameter tweaks are supported using a regression estimation based on document layout characteristics.

 The processing of PDF documents is done using the ```PDFContentConverter``` library.